def-mycroft/zero-ai-assisted-dev-project-template/docs/main_notes_as_a_human_how_to_code_with_codex.md

    - Summarize design decisions or tricky behavior in the wiki.
    - Keep the docs short but explicit so future prompts can reference them.
 6. **Update the Table of Contents**
-   - Execute `zero-liftsim dev --update-toc` to regenerate `docs/CONTENTS.md` whenever docs are added or renamed.
+   - Execute `zero-ai-dev-framework dev --update-toc` to regenerate `docs/CONTENTS.md` whenever docs are added or renamed.
 7. **Commit Cleanly**
    - Review diffs, remove stray edits, and ensure docstrings follow the style guide.
    - Commit related code and docs together with a concise message.